kewalaka/terraform-azapi-res-app-containerapp/_header.md

-# terraform-azurerm-avm-res-container-apps
+# terraform-azapi-res-container-apps

-This is a repo for Container Apps in the style of Azure Verified Modules (AVM), it is an 'unofficial' example that has been used for learning AVM.
+This is a repo for Container Apps ***in the style of*** Azure Verified Modules (AVM), for official AVM modules, please see <https://aka.ms/AVM>.

+Whilst this uses the AzApi provider, a key design pattern is to standardarise the variable definition so it is as close to the existing AzureRM resource as possible (augmenting as needed to support parameters that are currently not supported by the AzureRM provider).

+Currently implemented parameters cover;

+- dapr
+- container
+- ingress
+- probes (liveness, readiness & startup)
+- secrets
+- registries

 Note this uses the AZAPI provider because of support missing within the AzureRM provider for [workload profiles](https://github.com/hashicorp/terraform-provider-azurerm/issues/21747).

-Once required functionality is available within AzureRM, [azapi2azurerm](https://github.com/Azure/azapi2azurerm) can be used to convert this code.
+## Background

+This project was originally written because the AzAPI provider was missing within the AzureRM provider for [workload profiles](https://github.com/hashicorp/terraform-provider-azurerm/issues/21747).

+This can be converted using [azapi2azurerm](https://github.com/Azure/azapi2azurerm) once Container Apps support stablises in the Azure RM provider.

 This project includes [examples](./examples/) showing default settings and an example from Microsoft Learn illustrating Dapr.